Churchill Downs. Photo by Scott B. Rosen

 Five of our favorite spots for poke on Hawaii and Oahu.

 Its time zone might be a few hours behind, but Hawaii is way ahead of the rest of the country when it comes to raw fish.
 While it took most of America well into the 1990s to be swept into the sushi craze, Hawaii has long loved the simple seafood salad called poke.
 It’s a fixture of every Hawaiian restaurant menu, takeout deli, and grocery store; even the local Costco keeps a well-stocked high-quality selection.

 The word itself means “to cut,” and cut it has been: In all the multitude of poke variations, the components are chopped into bite-size pieces.
-Freshly caught local fish and seafood like tako (octopus) and ahi tuna are chopped...Read More
+Freshly caught local...Read More

 Egg creams are perhaps my favorite thing to insist that visitors to New York try, because no one ever knows what the hell they are—in fact, I know far too many residents here who aren’t familiar with them!
 The first point to clarify is that there are no eggs in an egg cream, nor is there cream.
 That’s an important distinction, as many people are immediately turned off by the drink’s name.
 (Which doesn’t make sense in a country that loves Cadbury creme eggs, but I suppose it is a fear of consuming raw eggs.)